 Troy University Public Radio, as a policy, provides employment information utilizing the following sources to notify the public of all full-time vacancies.

 - Published in newspapers within the major markets.

 - Posted on the Troy University Public radio website.

 - Announcements are circulated to other institutions of higher learning.

 - Posted in the Alabama Broadcasters Association Job Bank publication.

 - Posted on Troy University’s Human Resources website.

-- Participated in the Troy University at Dothan Job Fair held February 2004.
-Troy University Public radio staff spoke to several participants interested in public radio and collected three resumes.
+- Fred Azbell and Joanne Jacobs participated in the Troy University Job Fairs at the Troy, Montgomery and Dothan campuses held February 2006.
+Troy University Public radio staff spoke to several participants interested in public radio and collected several resumes for future reference.